Feature Interaction Aware Automated Data Representation Transformation

 \subsubsection{Baseline Algorithms}

-We compare \textbf{InHRecon} with six state-of-the-art feature generation methods: (1) \textbf{ERG} expands the feature space by applying operations to each feature and then does feature selection; (2) \textbf{LDA}~\cite{blei2003latent} extracts latent features via matrix factorization; (3)\textbf{AFT}~\cite{horn2019autofeat} is an enhanced ERG implementaion that explores feature space and adopts multi-step feature selection leveraging L1-regularization; (4) \textbf{NFS}~\cite{chen2019neural} mimics feature transformation trajectory for each feature and optimizes the feature generation process through RL; (5) \textbf{TTG}~\cite{khurana2018feature} records the feature generation process using a transformation graph and employs RL to explore the graph and determine the best feature set; (6) \textbf{GRFG}~\cite{10.1145/3534678.3539278} adopts a groupwise feature generation approach, leveraging MI theory and RL techniques.
+We compare \textbf{InHRecon} with six state-of-the-art feature generation methods: (1) \textbf{ERG} expands the feature space by applying operations to each feature and then does feature selection; (2) \textbf{LDA}~\cite{blei2003latent} extracts latent features via matrix factorization; (3)\textbf{AFT}~\cite{horn2019autofeat} is an enhanced ERG implementaion that explores feature space and adopts multi-step feature selection leveraging L1-regularization; (4) \textbf{NFS}~\cite{chen2019neural} mimics feature transformation trajectory for each feature and optimizes the feature generation process through RL; (5) \textbf{TTG}~\cite{khurana2018feature} records the feature generation process using a transformation graph and employs RL to explore the graph for the best feature set; (6) \textbf{GRFG}~\cite{10.1145/3534678.3539278} adopts a groupwise feature generation approach, leveraging MI theory.
 To validate the impact of each technical component, we developed four variants of InHRecon: (i) \textbf{InHRecon$^{-rnd}$} randomly picks an operation and feature(s); (ii) \textbf{InHRecon$^{-h}$} treats all feature columns as numerical; (iii) \textbf{InHRecon$^{-u}$} randomly selects a feature from the selected features when operator is unary; (iv) \textbf{InHRecon$^{-b}$} doesn't utilize H-statistics for binary operations.
-We adopted random forest as the downstream ML model.
-In all experiments, we opted for a 5-fold stratified cross-validation approach.
+We adopted random forest as the downstream ML model and a 5-fold stratified cross-validation approach.